NikolasMarkou/blind_image_denoising/README.md

 The bias-free nature of the model allows for easy interpretation and use as prior for hard inverse problems.

+The idea is that denoising is a task orthogonal to most medium/high level computer vision tasks and should performed always by a fast, independently trained, bias free network.

 ## Interpretation
 Interpretation comes naturally by implementing the CVPR 2020 paper :